Is it Just Overeating or Binge Eating Disorder?

 Heat exhaustion is a heat-related illness that can occur when you've been exposed to high temperatures.
 It is one of the most common heat-related illnesses.
 It is situated somewhere between heat cramps, the mildest, and heatstroke, the most severe.

 Recognizing the signs of heat exhaustion and understanding how to prevent and treat it is crucial, especially during the hot summer months.
 Here are the essentials of heat exhaustion and how to stay safe in very hot weather.
+For more information on how you can stay safe in hot weather and prevent heat exhaustion get a copy of the eBook titled Heat Wave Ready: Essential Strategies for Individuals and Communities

 Understanding Heat Exhaustion